cornell-c2s2/c2s2_ip/docs/getting-started.md

 3. Open `c2s2_ip` as a workspace in VSCode.
 You can do so in two ways:
    1. Run `code c2s2_ip` in the terminal.
 This should open a new VSCode window, where you have to log in again.
    2. Click `File > Open Folder` and select the `c2s2_ip` folder.
+4. Run `make install` in your terminal.
+This should install all the required dependencies for the workspace.
+This includes a few VSCode extensions as well as setting up a `python` virtual environment with all the necessary `pip` packages.
+5. Type `Ctrl+Shift+P` and select `Reload Window`.
+This should activate all the extensions you just installed.
+6. Read the [makefile tutorial](make.md) if you want to learn more about how to get started making new IP!